tomgxz/Kraken/REPORT.md

   <img alt="app.route function diagram - part 3" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-3.svg?raw=true" width="250"/><img alt="app.route function diagram - part 4" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-development-routing-4.svg?raw=true" width="300" class="margin-left-32"/>

-  At this point in development, I was able to quickly build the front-end versions of the settings pages for the account system (they are listed in the desirable features section of the success criteria).
+  At this point in development, I was able to quickly build the frontend versions of the settings pages for the account system (they are listed in the desirable features section of the success criteria).
 I didn't add in database functionality to them yet as I knew it would take significantly longer.

   The settings page, which is accessed from the navigation hamburger, consists of 7 sections, as outlined in the design section.
 6 of them open in the same page, whereas the seventh, `Help & Documentation`, loads the help page.
 Similar to how the `base.html` Jinja architecture works, there is a `settings-base.html` template that the settings pages are built off of.
 I did not write the templates for `Custom Code & Elements` or `Developer Settings` as they are not yet implemented into the database.
 The template `My Websites` will need to be revisited when the website creation system is in place - for now, I used test data such as <!-- TODO ADD TEST DATA --> to simulate the user having sites.